K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Consequences of the Pairings

 and to prove that both $J$ and $\ToepQHM $ are $KK$-equivalent to $A$.
 The algebra $\ToepQHM $ was defined in \cite{PiCrG}.
-In our special case, one can prove (see section \ref{Sec:PimsnerToep}) that $\ToepQHM $ can be identified with the $*$-subalgebra of $\Tt \otimes \QHM$ generated by $1 \otimes a$ and $S \otimes \xi$ for $a \in A$ and $\xi \in \ModQHM$.
-Notice that $\Tt $ is a nuclear $C^*$-algebra, thus we don't need to specify which $C^*$-norm we are taking in the tensor product.
+In our special case, one proves that $\ToepQHM $ can be identified with a $C^*$-subalgebra of the tensor product $\Tt \otimes \QHM$ of $\QHM$ with the Toeplitz algebra $\Tt$.
 We identify $\Tt$ with the unital $C^*$-algebra generated by the projector $P$ and the isometry $S$ with the relations